We always talk about how you can grow your long-term wealth through investing. But what about the ways that you can lose money?

 But perhaps they have some level of expertise that the average user doesn’t.
 Or perhaps they just got lucky.

 If you’re new to this world, with no prior experience, here are some quick and easy ways to lose money in the markets.

 In case you don’t know, an ETF is an exchange traded fund—a vehicle that allows you to invest in multiple (sometimes hundreds)of companies with just one transaction.
 You can invest in the S&P 500 through the VOO ETF, or in a range international companies through VIGI.
 There are even industry specific ETFs, like HACK, which focuses on cybersecurity firms.

 But then there are tricky little things called leveraged ETFs.
 Basically, these funds use a complex formula of options to leverage their holdings.
 In a 3X leveraged ETF, for example, if the value of the underlying securities goes up 5%, the value of the ETF should go up 15% (and vice versa).

 If you take the view that the market goes up 10% on average every year, you’d think that holding a 3X leveraged S&P 500 would be a no-brainer.
 I mean, why settle for 10% a year when you could get 30%?

-Like all things in the stock market though, if it sounds too good to be true—it is.
+But like all things in the stock market, if it sounds too good to be true—it is.